inet-framework/inet/showcases/emulation/voip/doc/index.rst

 interface as the loopback script.
 Then it runs the simulations.
 When they are finished, it destroys the namespaces.

 .. note:: The scripts only work on Linux.
-On Windows and MAC OS, the loopback interface simulations can be run manually.
+On Windows and macOS, the loopback interface simulations can be run manually.
 To run the emulation scenario, start the receiver simulation first, and run it in express mode.
 Then, the sender simulation can be started.
 Also, in this case, the delay, the packet loss, and the